-This toolkit was written and designed by Kimberly Aumack Yee, Consultant, and Jeannette Cachan, Director of Training for the Institute for Reproductive Health (IRH).
+This toolkit was originally written and designed by Kimberly Aumack Yee, Consultant, and Jeannette Cachan, Director of Training for the Institute for Reproductive Health (IRH).
+Updates to this publication were made by Jeannette Cachan, Frances Walker, and Marie Mukabatsinda with IRH.